 North Louisiana.
 North Louisiana has been home to Origin Bank for over a century.
 The economy throughout the region has remained stable and provided consistent growth over the years.
-Ranked as the most cost competitive place to do business in the nation by Forbes.com for five years, North Louisiana offers both value and quality.
+Recognized as the most cost competitive area in the United States by KPMG Competitive Alternatives from 2008 to 2016, North Louisiana offers both value and quality.
 The I-20 corridor stretching from Shreveport-Bossier across North Louisiana is a main transportation hub and over the past decade has become a technology center, linking major employers like Centurylink and IBM with cyber-innovation initiatives from Louisiana Tech University and Barksdale Air Force Base.
 Eleven colleges and universities are located in North Louisiana and generate the innovations necessary to increase productivity and produce top quality graduates needed to sustain business growth and expansion.
 Top business sectors throughout the region include healthcare, finance, government, manufacturing, and telecommunications.
 North Louisiana's diversified economy and low-cost of doing business has helped create a pro-business environment.
 Our North Louisiana franchise also provides us with a significant amount of low-cost deposits, which help us fund our lending activities.